peterchay88/Fast-API-Framework/readme.md

 1. Write more test.
 2. re-vist if Docker YAML file is the best way to do this.
 After running the docker script that uses the yaml file its a bit annoying that you have to use another terminal.
-3. Need to add info on how I used secrets.env in the docker file